How to talk to your teenager about food

-Boys can demand huge helpings of protein which to a modern day parent seems unbalanced.
+What teens require from parents is the hardest thing of all: a parental example around food that isn’t fraught.
 It’s easy for a parent to lose sight of the fact that kids require fast energy, that they sometimes need more food than adults and that what they require from parents is the hardest thing of all – balanced, healthy advice.

-"Listening rather than telling is crucial and reassuring.
+Listening rather than telling is crucial and reassuring.
 More is always less with teenagers.
-The less we say the more able they are to listen."
+The less we say the more able they are to listen.

-However, what if you're worried about your child’s eating or not eating?
-Picky eating is one thing.
-Avoiding food, or bingeing and vomiting are a different issue and best addressed early on.
-Listening to what your child is saying about her or his eating is the place to start.
-Challenging the beliefs they bring to why they are overeating or avoiding food are best handled with a light touch.
-The better we hear, the easier troubling food behaviours will be to dissolve.
+What if you're worried about your child’s eating habits?
+Be aware that picky eating is one thing.
+Avoiding food, bingeing or vomiting are different and very serious issues which are best addressed early on.
+Listening to what your child is saying about their eating is the place to start.
+Discussing why they're overeating or avoiding food is best handled with a light touch.
+The better we hear them, the easier troubling food behaviours will be to dissolve.

-Do you stuggle to talk to your teen about food?
+Do you struggle to talk to your teen about food?
 Have dinner times become a source of conflict in your house?
 Or do you have advice for other parents?
 We'd love to hear your views.